Last Updated on February 11, 2024

 Yes.
 There is a retail store called Patuxent Nursery at the same location.
 They share the same office space, fields, plants and fulfillment facilities.

-All the information on this website – www.BuyEvergreenShrubs.com – is published in good faith and for general information purpose only.
-Buy Evergreen Shrubs does not make any warranties about the completeness, reliability and accuracy of this information.
+All the information on this website – www.BuyEvergreenShrubs.com – is published in good faith and for general information purposes only.
+Buy Evergreen Shrubs does not make any warranties about the completeness, reliability, and accuracy of this information.
 Any action you take upon the information you find on this website (Buy Evergreen Shrubs), is strictly at your own risk.
 Buy Evergreen Shrubs will not be liable for any losses and/or damages in connection with the use of our website.